 The first consideration is the African worldview.
 Generally speaking, the African worldview understands the existence of two spheres – the visible, tangible, and concrete world of humans, animals, vegetation, and other natural elements; and the invisible world of the spirits, ancestors, divinities, and the supreme deity.
 Yet it is one world, indivisible, with one sphere touching on the other.

 A fourth consideration is how African Pentecostals and Charismatics interpret scriptures.
 African Pentecostal pastors are not as critical of the Bible as many European pastors who have been brought up on Enlightenment critical analysis and hermeneutics.
-This is not to say that African Pentecostal pastors do not think, it only means that their religious upbringing and worldview aids them to see the parallels between the Biblical worldview and African worldview therefore understanding their journey as a continuation of the biblical narrative.
+This is not to say that African Pentecostal pastors do not think or reason, it only means that their religious upbringing and worldview aids them to see the parallels between the Biblical spiritual worldview and African religious worldview therefore understanding their journey as a continuation of the biblical narrative.

 Biblical Worldview: Spiritual World

-It is very important to know and understand what the Bible teaches on this subject to enable a discipleship that wholistic and can speak into the current situation of people from new age background coming into our churches.
+It is very important to know and understand what the Bible teaches on this subject to enable a discipleship that is wholistic and can speak into the current situation of people from new age and occult background coming into churches.

 The world of the Bible both in the Old Testament and New Testament presents us with a spiritual worldview.
-A casual reading of the Bible immediately confronts us with this worldview of spirit world and spirit beings (Angels and Demons).
-Genesis chapter starts with God.
+A casual reading of the Bible immediately confronts us with this worldview of a spiritual world and spirit beings (angels and demons).
+Genesis chapter one starts with God.
 In the beginning God created…… The text is not asking us whether we think God or gods exist, that is assumed as it is a theistic worldview and culture.

 The Bible speaks of God and the Polytheistic nature religions of its neighbours ( See Genesis 1&2; Judges 2:10-15).